-As the summer ends, and the air gets heavy with anticipation about presidential politics and the direction of U.S. and global monetary policy, here are my four key views on the markets:
+As Fall begins, and the air gets heavy with anticipation about presidential politics and the direction of U.S. and global monetary policy, here are my four key views on the markets:

 Yes, I know all the arguments that point to a Fed rate hike coming sooner rather than later: